Twaha-Rahman/ElectricityBillCalculatorBD/README.md

 This will compile and link the source files into the the program named _app_.

 This example assumes you're running it on Unix based OSs.
-I'm not used developing in Windows.
-Feel free to do a PR if you know though because I'm feeling lazy ;)
+I'm not used to developing on Windows.
+Feel free to do a PR if you know though... because I'm feeling lazy ;)

 # Contributing